nibblesnbits/my-portfolio/conv/book.md

 Sam’s eyes widened.
 “Did it just—?”

 “They get dramatic,” Gable muttered, crouching to gently nudge the book upright.
 “Ignore the performance.
-It’s mostly for the new ones.”
+It’s mostly just the new ones.”

 Sam looked around slowly.
 “So… what _is_ this place?”